wbigert/portfolio/TeamMetrics/README.md

 ## Demo: Session logging assistance
 ![alt text]( https://github.com/AFlyingRhino/ResumeProjects/blob/main/TeamMetrics/demo/demoAssistant.png)

-## NDA (non disclosure agreement)
-This project was built by me during work hours at TellusTalk AB, and as such I cannot disclose the source code.

 ## Data Collection
 The Discord Bot will repeatedly poll all relevant voice channels of registered servers and check for active sessions of registered employees.
 If an ongoing session is ended, a session document will be inserted into a MongoDB collection containing the following features: